ricch/hugo-starter/content/About.md

 ---
-title: "Item 1"
+title: "About"
 date: 2019-02-09T13:43:29-05:00
-menu: main
+# menu: main
 ---

-Item 1
+About Page